ShaziaSadique/CTF-Writeups/TryHackMe/ContentDiscovery/Notes.md

 It includes Server and X-Powered-By that expose the web server software and laguage/framework the application runs on.

 ## Framework Stack
+Explore the page source and copyright issues for the framework that is used.

 -----------------------------------------------------------------------------------------------------------------------